jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 As well as the line following and light sensors, the bit:bots also have 12 programmable RGB LEDs.
 These are commonly known as "Neopixels", however their real part name is `WS2812B`.

-On the bit:bot, the 12 LEDs are arranged in two strips of 6.
+On the bit:bot, the 12 LEDs are arranged in two strips of 6, connected to pin 13.
 You can also buy them in pre-made flexible strips.

 ### Programmable LEDs
 We've seen how to control an LED and change its brightness using PWM on the micro:bit.
 To recap, we connect the LED to the pin, use a current limiting resistor to set the maximum brightness, then use PWM to control how much time the LED spends turned on (which is effectively the brightness).